About

 tkneese.png

-Previously, I was Director of Developer Engagement on the Green Software team at Intel, where I researched the user and developer experience of open source software.
+Previously, I was Director of Developer Engagement on the Green Software team at Intel, where I researched decarbonization software cultures.
 I was also part of Green Software Foundation’s Policy Working Group and was the lead researcher and author of their State of Green Software report.
 Before that, I was Assistant Professor of Media Studies and Program Director of Gender and Sexualities Studies at the University of San Francisco.

 Contact